 If you pick up a level 1 shotgun at the start of a match, for example, you can upgrade that weapon throughout the match until it is a much higher level without ever having to find a “rare” shotgun.
 As a result, by the end game most remaining players will have access to decent weapons and hacks, either from finding new versions of their selections on the map or by looting upgraded versions from dead opponents.

-Hyper Scape is best described as arena-style first person shooter, with fast paced movement and dynamic gun fights which are often won or lost based on how well a player can simultaneously manage both movement and shooting.
+Hyper Scape is an arena based first person shooter game.
+It has a lot of fast paced moments and dynamic gun fights.
+The appeal of the game is that many fights are often won or lost based on how well a player can simultaneously manage both movement and shooting.
 There are no accuracy penalties for moving while shooting, so unless you are using a sniper rifle or other long distance weapon, make sure you are constantly moving while in a fight or you will find yourself dying a lot.

 In addition to sprinting and sliding, Hyper Scape contenders are also able to perform a double jump and fluidly vault geometry around the map.
 By combining all of the movement abilities, skilled players can scale buildings, quickly move through the urban environment, and jump from rooftop to rooftop.
 With such fast movement available, battles rarely start and end in the same place.
 This means that mastering the movement is essential if you want to find kills and survive gun fights in this game.